anshulbahukhandi/Email-Classifier/README.md

 How to use :

+NAME THE FOLDERS EACTLY THE SAME AS SHOWN IN "folder name"
-1. Place the training data in the folder "training_data" in appropriate folders.
+1. Place the training data in the folder "training_data" in appropriate sub-folders i.e either "spam" or  "not_spam".
 2. Place the training data in the folder "test_data" all together.
 3. Run the code and adjust parameter 'C' to fit the training data as close as possible.
 4. You can verify the results in text file "result.txt"